 Gary E Chapell agrees to lease the site to Marjorie H Calhoun to operate and manage a multi-family residential apartment complex.

 What to Include in a Land Lease Agreement

 A simple land lease should generally have at least the following:

-- What is the amount of rent being paid by the tenant? (often depends on the length of the lease, amount of land/acres used, and intended use of the land)
+- What is the amount of rent the tenant shall pay? (often depends on the length of the lease, amount of land/acres used, and intended use of the land)

-- Where is the vacant land or real estate located or which portion is being leased? (use a legally recognized description for the property like metes-and-bounds, photographs, diagrams, or a detailed description in words)
+- Where is the vacant land or real estate located, or which portion will the landlord lease? (use a legally recognized description for the property like metes-and-bounds, photographs, diagrams, or a detailed description in words)